 This is not the first time I have talked about these Food-markets and Food-stalls so typical of Southeast Asia, in this blog.
 Some articles to revisit here:

 → Noodle soup at the Chumphon market

 → In the frenzy of Bangkok

-And some pictures taken from the bottom of my hard drive:
+And a few photos I fished out of the bottom of my hard drive:

 My intuition was right.
-The cover photo of Take away was taken in Thailand, Bangkok.
-Asia is very present in the book, necessarily.
-But there is also room for many other small dishes to take away, or to nibble on the street corner: Spanish tapas, fish and chips from London, Moroccan skewers of lamb, Argentinean empanadas, Malian donuts with banana ...
+The cover photo of Take away was taken in Thailand, in Bangkok.
+Asia is very much in the book, of course.
+But there is also room for many other small dishes to take away, or to nibble on the street corner: Spanish tapas, London fish and chips, Moroccan lamb skewers, Argentinean empanadas, Malian banana fritters...
 Yum!

 Small excerpt from the back cover:

 Street cooking is a way of life spread around the world.
 Far from fast food with a uniform taste, street food is on the contrary the affirmation of a strong cultural identity.
 Eating in small popular canteens or directly in the street is the best way to discover a country from the inside.

 Finally, to finish this appetizing tour of the world of street food, I invite you to visit the link below, spotted by one of the subscribers to my Facebook page.
 Dozens of videos to learn the recipes of the street food Thai: